Australia has a problem with alcohol related violence. There are many factors that are causing this problem in Australia today.

 Stopping Violence Before it Starts

 Many instances of violence can be stopped before they start.
 If bars clubs, restaurant and other places that serve alcohol recognize those that harm others, they can be stopped before they pose a risk to themselves or to other people.
 The Responsible Service of Alcohol Course can help employees recognize the risk factors and take appropriate action to help reduce the level of alcohol related violence in Australia.
 It’s important to serve alcohol responsibly and to let customers know when they have had enough to drink.
-Complete your RSA course online or by correspondence now and obtain your competency card without delay!
+Complete your RSA course online now and obtain your competency card without delay!